Taio Cruz: Early life and career

-Cruz was born on 23 April 1980 in London to a Nigerian Yoruba lawyer father and a Brazilian mother who had a hairdressing business.
-He was raised in "a five-bedroom house in Kensal Rise".
+Cruz was born as Adetayo Ayowale Onile-Ere on 23 April 1980 in London to a Nigerian Yoruba lawyer father and a Brazilian mother who had a hairdressing business.
+He was raised in Kensal Rise.
 He was educated at fee-paying independent schools, attending Bilton Grange preparatory school in Warwickshire and Battle Abbey School in East Sussex, before relocating to London where he went to Stanmore College.

 Cruz's songwriting career began as part of Tricky Stewart's writing collective, RedZone Entertainment and achieved notability in 2005 when he was awarded a Brit Award for co-writing Will Young's 2004 single, "Your Game".

 Cruz is the founder and chief executive of Rockstar Music London, which in 2006 released his debut single "I Just Wanna Know".
 The single charted at #29 in the UK singles charts.
 It won him some admirers including Island Records's Darcus Beese and Monte Lipman, who, according to manager Binns, "both believed 'I Just Wanna Know' fitted the format on both sides of the Atlantic".
 In 2006, Cruz signed a split single deal with Universal Music Group companies, Republic Records and the UK branch of Island Records.